 Help and Support

-If you run into any issues with gap limits or address selection, or have general questions about using Zaprite, feel free to submit a Support Request or reach out via our X DMs @ZapriteApp.
+If you run into any issues with gap limits or address selection, or have general questions about using Zaprite, feel free to reach out at https://help.zaprite.com.